frnmst/md-toc/docs/pep.rst

 Python PEP compliancy
 =====================

+FIXME, TODO: see the ``requirements.txt`` file on the root of the repository.

 To be able to test PEP compliancy you need to install the following packages:

 - flake8_